dbExpression-team/dbExpression/docs/add-database-function.md

 Think through the following when implementing a new database function:
 - Is the database function specific to a single platform, say MySql or SqlServer?
-This will determine if the implementation will be done in the base HatTrick.DbEx.Sql assembly, or in the specific platform assembly.
+This will determine if the implementation will be done in the base DbExpression.Sql assembly, or in the specific platform assembly.
 - Does the database function apply to more than one platform, but has different syntax or parameters when using it?
-Again, this will determine if you implement some "common" work in HatTrick.DbEx.Sql and some work in the specific platform assembly.
+Again, this will determine if you implement some "common" work in DbExpression.Sql and some work in the specific platform assembly.
 - What does the database function do to data, does it aggregate, convert to a different data type, or return the same data type?
 This will determine the base type the database function implements.
 - What data types does the database function return?
 This will determine the number of concrete